 The Material Data Safety Sheet (MSDS) is a detailed information bulletin prepared by the manufacturer or importer of a chemical that describes the physical and chemical properties, physical and health hazards, routes of exposure, precautions for safe handling and use, emergency and first-aid procedures, and control measures.
 Information on an MSDS aids in the selection of safe products and helps prepare employers and employees to respond effectively to daily exposure situations as well as to emergency situations.
-You can access our MSDS site by going to our staff intranet.
+You can access our MSDS site by logging into our website www.sbps.net, MSDS.
+This site is proprietary to our district and is available only through controlled access.